"Our Belize Vacation" - 10% off ALL diving tours!

 DIVING IN BELIZE

 Belize has the second largest barrier reef in the world, second only to Australia.
 Which means, Belize can provide incredible diving and snorkeling experiences on your next vacation in Belize.
 There are over 50 dive sites available from most any dock in San Pedro, on Ambergris Caye (island) in Belize.
-There is also three of the five Atolls located in the Western Hemisphere, right off the mainland coast of Belize, and don't forget about the world renown diving site, "The Blue Hole", made famous by Jacques Coutsteau in 1972.
+There is also three of the five Atolls located in the Western Hemisphere, right off the mainland coast of Belize, and don't forget about the world renown diving site, "The Blue Hole", made famous by Jacques Cousteau in 1972.

 NORTHERN BELIZE CAYES - DIVE SITES - Accessible from Ambergris Caye